Fashion’s green future of seaweed coats and mushroom shoes | Malay Mail

 “When you don’t share your supply chain, you either do it because you’re hiding something or you’re stupid,” said Olah.

 “There’s a lot of work to do,” he added.
-“But I’m very optimistic.” — AFP
+“But I’m very optimistic.” — ETX Studio